lzwjava/blog-source/resume.md

 * I am a genius.
 Because I believe everybody is a genius.
 To be specific, I am an engineer, startup founder, blogger, and lifelong learner.
 * I had tracks of excellence in my 27 years of life.
 I ranked in the top 300 among the 100k students in Guangzhou High School Entrance Exam.
 And I ranked top 300 in NOIP(National Olympiad in Informatics in Provinces) in Guangdong Provinces in my high school.
 After my first year at Beijing Forestry University(Top 100 of 3000 in China), I dropped out to work in a startup and then create my one.
 In my three years of startup experience, I built an engineering live broadcast platform that served 30k users and then led a team to do 50 small software projects for clients.
 The team earned 3 million CNY a year.
 And in the latest year, I have been working as a contractor for the biggest bank in Singapore, DBS Bank.
 * Regarding technical experience, I have 5 years of backend engineering experience(3 years Java, 2 years PHP).
 I also did some Android, iOS, and frontend projects which served people.
-My English is proficient.
+My English is proficient and my IELTS test scored 6.
 And I also solved more than 1000 algorithm problems on LeetCode alike website.
 I also have DevOps experience while doing my startup.
 * Regarding my benevolent and honest personality, I am easy going, reliable and joyful guy who gets along with people well.

 ## Work Experience